Establishing And Implementing The President’s “Department Of Government Efficiency”

 Timeline for Implementation

-Immediate implementation as of January 20, 2025.
-The Attorney General and Bureau of Prisons must act without delay to issue pardons, release convicted individuals, and dismiss pending indictments.
+Immediate implementation required as of January 20, 2025.
+The Attorney General and Bureau of Prisons must effectuate pardons, commutations, and immediate releases.

 Relevance Score: 5